 Standing at an impressive 85 metres high is Siem Reap’s newest attraction, the Angkor Eye.
 Joining other world famous giant ferris wheels such as the London Eye and Singapore Flyer, it offers an unparalleled 360 degree view over Siem Reap.

-Only recently opened on the 1st of March, the estimated 7.2 million dollar construction of the wheel was achieved via the cooperation of Japanese company CQ Amenic Co and a local investor.
+Opened on the 1st of March 2020, the estimated 7.2 million dollar construction of the wheel was achieved via the cooperation of Japanese company CQ Amenic Co and a local investor.
 The Angkor Eye Ferris wheel is the fourteenth project of CQ Amenic Co, who are already responsible for 13 giant ferris wheels globally and the construction of Aeon Mall in Phnom Penh.

 The Siem Reap Department of Tourism green lit the project as another way to draw tourism into the region.
 A move praised by Siem Reap’s governor Tea Seyha as not only encouraging tourists to stay longer in Siem Reap, but as a vital step in generating more jobs for the city.